 NO: The course(s) will be reviewed for possible transfer credit up to a total of 30 hours.

 - Request that an official transcript from the college/university where you took course(s) be sent directly to the Samford Office of Admission.
 Send updated transcripts reflecting final grades for any coursework completed prior to enrolling at Samford (i.e. spring and summer coursework).

-- Send the Dual Enrollment form to your high school guidance counselor.
-On the form, he/she will need to mark which courses were not needed to fulfill high school graduation requirements.
-Ask him/her to send the completed form to firstname.lastname@example.org.
+- If the dual enrolled courses are not clearly notated on your high school transcript, you are required to send the Dual Enrollment form to your high school guidance counselor.
+On the form, he/she will need to note which courses were also needed to fulfill high school graduation requirements.
+Ask him/her to send the completed form to email@example.com.
 Only e-mails sent from an official school account will be accepted!

 Incoming Freshman Students+

 In addition to the requirements for all students above, Samford requires the following for incoming freshman students:

 High School Transcripts